duckietown/book-opmanual-duckiedrone/src/fc-cleanflight/instructions.md

 Identify the front and back of your Duckiedrone
 ```

-The axes of the FC, according to the measurements of linear and angular accelerations provided by the IMU, are as follows:
+The axes of the Flight Controller, according to the measurements of linear and angular accelerations provided by the IMU, are as follows:

 *    `ux` is positive in the direction identified by the arrow serigraph on the PCB;

-*    `uz` is orthogonal to the plane identified by the FC’s PCB, and positive "coming out of the screen";
+*    `uz` is orthogonal to the plane identified by the Flight Controller’s PCB, and positive "coming out of the screen";

 *    `uy` is such that (`ux`, `uy`, `uz`) is a right-handed reference system.